isabelbenegas/Isabel-Benegas-EUH3205/005_bibliography.md

 Yates, David.
 “Entrepreneurial Philanthropy at Cromford, Quarry Bank, and Saltaire Mills during the Industrial Revolution.” *The Historical Journal* 67, no. 3 (2024): 463–92. https://doi.org/10.1017/s0018246x24000141.

 History.com Editors.
 “Socialism.” *HISTORY*, A&E Television Networks, last updated October 17, 2019, originally published October 10, 2019. https://www.history.com/topics/industrial-revolution/socialism.

-# Credits and Acknowledgments

-Isabel Benegas – Webmaster and Introduction
-Gemma Egan – The Industrial Revolution
-Lilli Paul – Socialist and Communist Ideologies
-Peter Kramer – The Rise in Socialism and Communism’s Popularity, People's Reaction to These Ideas, and Their Impact on Europe
-Sarah Eisenberg – Timeline and Conclusion

-A huge thank you to Professor Professor Goodwin for teaching us the skills and giving us the tools to make this website possible.
-Your guidance and support have been a big help throughout this project, and we’re super grateful for everything we’ve learned!